Instant Pot Hard Boiled Eggs are the BEST and ONLY way to make PERFECT hard-boiled eggs. Eggs are cooked to perfection EVERY SINGLE TIME!

 - 12 eggs

-- Place 1 cup of COLD water in inner pot of Instant Pot.
+- Place 1 cup of COLD water in the inner pot of Instant Pot for a 6 quart instant pot and 1.5 cups COLD water for an 8-quart Instant pot.

 - Let eggs sit in water bath for 5 minutes.

-- Store in fridge for up to 7 days.
+- Store in the fridge for up to 7 days unpeeled or peel and use within 3 days.

 - To help prevent your eggs from cracking during cooking, let your eggs come to room temperature before pressure cooking.

-- Be sure to use cold water, warm water or hot water will change the cook time.
+- Be sure to use cold water, warm water or hot water will change the cooking time.